izzetp/Bunq-Hackathon-6-Snakes/README.md

-# 🔍 Bunq Lens
+# 🔍 bunq Lens

-**Bunq Lens** is an AI-powered application that transforms your Bunq transaction data into a personalized, shareable year-in-review.
+**bunq Lens** is an AI-powered application that transforms your Bunq transaction data into a personalized, shareable year-in-review.

 Inspired by Spotify Wrapped, it helps users gain insightful, visually appealing summaries of their spending habits, favorite merchants, and financial patterns.